Pool Care Guide

 Green Algae

-The most common and easiest to clear.
-Responds to a correctly dosed shock at the right pH in 48–72 hours.
-If it has not cleared after 72 hours, cyanuric acid above 80 ppm is almost always the reason.
+The most common and easiest type to clear, responding to a correctly dosed shock at the right pH within 48–72 hours.
+If a green pool has not cleared after 72 hours with a correct-dose shock, cyanuric acid above 80 ppm is almost always the reason.

 Type 2